Alan-Kuan/NYCU-AI-Capstone-Project-1/Report.md

 | 1024 | 0.86 | 0.89 | 0.87 | 0.87 |

 #### i.
 Test Size Comparison
+KNN and MLP have higher accuracy on larger testing set, while random forest and SVM have lower accuracy on larger testing set.
+This means the former models need less information when training, whereas the latter models need more.

 #### ii.
 Classifier Comparison
+The performance of each model: MLP ~ SVM > KNN ~ RF.

 #### iii.
 Hyper-parameter Comparison
+For KNN, the relation between $K$ and performance was not consistent with different test size.
+In my opinion, it's due to the number of the whole dataset is small.
+Therefore, these 2 datasets have different groups of data when randomly sampled.
+Consequently, the optimal $K$ for good performance was different.

+For random forest, in this case, it's obvious that the larger `min_samples_leaf` was, the worse the performance was.
+This is also due to small dataset.
+Thus, if the minimum required number to be a leaf node is large, each decision tree was not fully expanded, which caused low performance.

+For SVM, on this dataset, its performance was also positively related to the value of $C$.

+For MLP, with a larger training set (smaller testing set), its accuracy dropped when `hidden_layer_size` grew, while with a smaller training set (larger testing set), it got higher when the value grew.

 ## V. Discussion
-### Are the Results What I Expected?
+##### Are the Results What I Expected?
-- I guessed the setup with the larger testing set would perform worse; however, there's no big difference.
+- I guessed the setup with the larger testing set would perform worse; however, it depended.
+- Initially, I guessed MLP would perform better on image data; however, in my experiments, it did better job on other type of data.
+- I didn't expect KNN to have high accuracy, but the outcome showed that It could have accuracy up to $70\%$ and even higher.

-### Factors Affecting the Performance
+##### Factors Affecting the Performance
+- How well the data are processed
+- Training set vs. testing set ratio
+- Model selection
+- Hyper-parameter of each model

-### Further Experiments if Time Available
+##### Further Experiments if Time Available
-- I will try larger testing sets.
+- I will try larger testing sets, and try more parameter combinations.
+- Also, I may try other type of data, such as audio or video.

-### What I have learned from the Project
+##### What I have learned from the Project
 - Skill of dynamic web scraping
 - Preprocessing of image data
 - Preprocessing of text data
 - Undersampling for imbalanced data

 ## VI.
 Appendix